Close Menu

 “These groups use grooming, manipulation, intimidation, and coercion to exploit youth, which can lead to violent and/or criminal behaviour,” the letter stated.

-Warning signs identified by police include:
+Warning signs identified by law enforcement include:

 “While individual signs may not indicate a concern, multiple indicators together may warrant attention.”